Stu Mackenzie: 2020: K.G. and L.W.

 In April, the band stated that during the COVID-19 lockdown, they had worked on new material for upcoming albums.
 Mackenzie reported that one will be "chill", another "kind of jazzy", and some of it microtonal.
 The band was also experimenting with electronic music and polymetres.
 When asked about more live recordings, Mackenzie said that the band had recorded almost every show they played in 2019, and may release them in a similar fashion to Pearl Jam's official live bootlegs.

 On 20 October, the band teased the release of their 16th studio album, K.G.
 (Explorations into Microtonal Tuning, Volume 2).
-Both were released on 20 November, alongside the fourth single from K.G., "Automation", which was for free on their website.
+The album released on November 20th, 2020, alongside the fourth single from K.G., "Automation", which was for free on their website.
 In addition to the raw audio files for the song as a whole, the band also included the files for the separate stems within the song.
 They also released the video files for its music video, and asked fans to create their own video with them.
 All of these files require a torrent client to be installed on the user's device.

 The album L.W.
-(Explorations into Microtonal Tuning, Volume 3), was released on 26 February.
+(Explorations into Microtonal Tuning, Volume 3), was released on February 25th, 2021.
 It is "both a standalone work and a companion piece to" K.G.
 On 19 March, the band released Live in Melbourne '21, recorded from one of their first shows since the pandemic.
 It also was released as bootleg files.